-Attention deficit disorder (ADHD) is not just a childhood problem.
+While the information below may be helpful for children with Attention Deficit Disorder (ADD/ADHD), ADHD is not just a childhood problem.
 Learn what adult ADHD looks like and discover your natural options for improving attention, focus, and clarity.

 Understanding Adult ADHD

 Adult attention-deficit/hyperactivity disorder (ADHD) is a neuropsychiatric condition characterized by inattention, restlessness or hyperactivity, and impulsive behavior.
 ADHD is relatively common in childhood, affecting more than 16 million children in the United States ages 2 to 17.
 In fact, it was once regarded as a mental health condition that occurred exclusively during childhood.
 However, ADHD is now considered a life-long condition, with about 5 percent of children carrying on their symptoms into adulthood, according to the American Psychiatric Association.

 It is estimated that less than one-quarter of adults with ADHD seek professional help for their symptoms, meaning that the majority of adult ADHD cases are never diagnosed or treated.
 Untreated ADHD can lead to personal and professional difficulties like trouble meeting deadlines, unstable relationships, impulsive behavior or temper, and more.

 Adults with ADHD are more likely to have comorbid or coexisting conditions that can make diagnosis and treatment more challenging, including: